Luxembourg: Luxembourg as a tax haven

-In April 2009, concern about Luxembourg's banking secrecy laws, as well as its reputation as a tax haven, led to its being added to a "gray list" of nations with questionable banking arrangements by the G20.
+In April 2009, concern about Luxembourg's banking secrecy laws, as well as its reputation as a tax haven, led to its being added to a "grey list" of nations with questionable banking arrangements by the G20.
 In response, the country soon adopted OECD standards on exchange of information and was subsequently added into the category of "jurisdictions that have substantially implemented the internationally agreed tax standard".
 In March 2010, the Sunday Telegraph reported that most of Kim Jong Il's $4 billion in secret accounts was in Luxembourg banks.
 Amazon.co.uk also benefits from Luxembourg tax loopholes by channelling substantial UK revenues, as reported by The Guardian in April 2012.
 Luxembourg ranked third on the Tax Justice Network's 2011 Financial Secrecy Index of the world's major tax havens, scoring only slightly behind the Cayman Islands.
 In 2013, Luxembourg was ranked the second safest tax haven in the world, behind Switzerland.

-In early November 2014, just days after becoming head of the European Commission, Luxembourg's former Prime Minister Jean-Claude Juncker was hit by media disclosures—derived from a document leak known as LuxLeaks—that Luxembourg had turned into a major European center of corporate tax avoidance under his premiership.
+In early November 2014, just days after becoming head of the European Commission, Luxembourg's former Prime Minister Jean-Claude Juncker was hit by media disclosures—derived from a document leak known as LuxLeaks—that Luxembourg had turned into a major European centre of corporate tax avoidance under his premiership.

-Infrastructure

 Transport

 Luxembourg's international airline Luxair is based at Luxembourg Airport, the country's only international airport.

 Luxembourg has road, rail and air transport facilities and services.
 The road network has been significantly modernized in recent years with 165 km of motorways connecting the capital to adjacent countries.
 The advent of the high-speed TGV link to Paris has led to renovation of the city's railway station and a new passenger terminal at Luxembourg Airport was opened in 2008.
 Luxembourg City reintroduced trams in December 2017 and there are plans to open light-rail lines to connect Luxembourg City with Esch-sur-Alzette by 2030.

 There are 681 cars per 1000 persons in Luxembourg—higher than in most other states, though surpassed by the United States, Canada, Australia, New Zealand, Iceland, and other small states like the Principality of Monaco, San Marino, Liechtenstein, the British overseas territory of Gibraltar, and Brunei.

 On 29 February 2020, Luxembourg became the first country to introduce no-charge public transportation, which is almost completely funded by public taxation.
 Ridership of buses, trains and trams has grown consistently since, though operating costs had nearly doubled by 2025.